Actias isis: Pupa

-Pupae are approximately 3–4 cm long, and rounded.
+The moth's pupae are approximately 3–4 cm long, and rounded.
 Female pupae reach 7-10 grams, while male pupae reach 4-7 grams.
 Pupae are wrapped in a cocoon constructed as a thin single layer of yellow silk.
 The cocoon is easily permeable by the elements, and has a vent opening at the head end.
 Pupal development can be slowed at temperatures of about 15 °C - but this is not true diapause; The pupae will continue to develop at a decreased rate.
 If kept at 20 °C the moths emerge in around four weeks.
 Some pupae have black colouration, while others are brown.
 In those that have black colouration, it is not possible to see the wing patterns developing prior to emergence.

 Adult

-The adults usually only live 7–10 days.
+The adult moths usually only live 7–10 days.
 The adults do not eat.

 Adult Actias isis exhibit sexual dimorphism.

 Males have variable patterning of dark brown and yellow, with a black and brown crescent moon marking on the forewing and a brown eyespot on the hindwing.
 The hindwing has long dark-coloured tails extending as much as 20 cm, tipped in yellow.

 Females are considerably heavier than the males, have a yellow base colour to the wings, and stronger thicker tails.
 Forewings are more rounded compared to the male's more falcate wings.
 The female will lay 150-250 eggs.
 Eggs will be deposited without the food plant being present.

 Host plants

 Food plants used in captivity include Eucalyptus gunnii, Liquidambar (sweetgum), Rhus (sumac), Prunus lusitanica (Portugal laurel), Arbutus unedo (strawberry tree) and Betula (birch).
-Crataegus (hawthorn), various types of rose, salix and Quercus ilex (holm oak) can be used, but with poor results.
+Crataegus (hawthorn), Rosa (rose), Salix (willow), and Quercus ilex (holm oak) can be used, but with poor results.